Meet The Team

 JENNIFER D. HENRY

-SPEECH-LANGUAGE PATHOLOGIST FEEDING THERAPIST
+SPEECH-LANGUAGE PATHOLOGIST AND FEEDING THERAPIST

 M.S.
 CCC-SLP